Phoebe Bridgers shares new song 'I See You' and announces online shows

 “We became like family to each other, so our breakup was extremely tough.
 But if this tells you anything about our relationship, we wrote this song together, just like everything else.”

-As well as sharing the new cut, Bridgers has also announced a live-streamed ‘World, Tour’ which will see the singer perform in various rooms around her home.
+As well as sharing the new cut, Bridgers has also announced a live-streamed ‘world tour’ which will see the singer perform in various rooms around her home.
 The run will begin next Tuesday (May 26) with a show broadcast direct from Bridgers’ kitchen.

-You can see the full schedule on the official tour poster below.
+You can see the full schedule on the official tour poster below and find more information here.

 This comes after Bridgers was forced to cancel her 2020 tour dates due to the ongoing coronavirus outbreak.